Skip to main content

 Historic Environment Scotland - Year of Stories 2022

-The Year of Stories lent itself well to all sorts of creative promotions and storyteller Lynn Barbour of the Orkney Folklore and Storytelling Centre produced a series of podcasts and used the Year of Stories logo to help promote them.
-The Storytelling Landscape podcasts featured local Orcadian Islanders, sharing their social traditions, folklore, legends and work customs passed down from one generation to the next.
+Storyteller Lynn Barbour of the Orkney Folklore and Storytelling Centre produced a series of podcasts and used the Year of Stories logo to help promote them.
+The Storytelling Landscape podcasts featured local Orcadian Islanders.
+They shared their social traditions, folklore, legends and work customs passed down from one generation to the next.

 Hostelling Scotland - What would Mary do?